 - Rarely toxic with high dose (does more sunlight cause toxicity?)

 What is Vitamin D needed for?

-Vitamin D is needed for Calcium and Phosphorus absorption in the body.
+It is needed for calcium and phosphorus absorption in the body.
 Deficiency can have serious health impact:

 - Children: Rickets (weak, improper formation of bones)